notifi-network/notifi-network.github.io/docs/alert-design/community-manager.md

 # Using Community Manager

-Once you’ve logged in to the [Notifi Admin Portal](https://admin.dev.notifi.network/) in the Production instance, select the **Community Manager** tab on the left hand navigation bar.
+Once you’ve logged in to the [Notifi Admin Portal](https://admin.dev.notifi.network/), select the **Community Manager** tab on the left hand navigation bar.

 <!-- pic -->